SignPath/Website-old/src/code-signing/3_windows.md

 ### HSM limitations

 Note that hardware keys can still be physically stolen, especially when stored on inexpensive USB devices.
-Additionally, even if the key is not stolen, it could be abused by a hacker who gains access.
+Additionally, even if the key is not stolen, it could be abused by a hacker who gains access to the HSM, or a system that can access the HSM, such as a build server.

 ### Microsoft SmartScreen